top of page

 initiative

-We are in the process of creating a community garden at the back of our School, just off Margate's High Street, as well as taking responsibility for clearing a section of free land that will be used by those in the community.
-This area has been a dumping ground and place of anti-social behaviour for over a decade.
+We are in the process of creating a garden at the back of our School, as well as taking responsibility for clearing a section of free land that will be open to those in the community.
+This area has been a dumping ground and place of anti-social behaviour for over a decade, we want to change this.

-We have been lucky enough to have had a successful crowdfunding campaign, raising over £28,000 with the support from the people and the organisations within our community.
-Since completing this campaign we have been able to bring on board a permaculture expert, run a call out for two paid residencies, landscape the garden, and our MA students were able to host an exhibition and workshop that celebrated local biodiversity.
+We were lucky enough to have had a successful crowdfunding campaign back in 2022, raising over £28,000 with support from the people and the organisations within our community.
+Since completing this campaign we were able to bring on board a permaculture expert, run a call out for two paid residencies, landscape the garden, and our MA students hosted an exhibition & workshop that celebrated local artists working with the areas environment.

 • Respite & contemplation